MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-security-governance-and-compliance.md

 ## Introduction
 This article covers key design considerations and recommendations for **security, governance, and compliance** for [Azure Virtual Desktop](/azure/virtual-desktop/overview) landing zone in accordance with the [Microsoft Cloud Adoption Framework](../../overview.md) for Azure.

-## Security
+## Security and Governance
-The subsections below cover the recommended security controls for the Azure Virtual Desktop landing zone.
+The subsections below cover the recommended security controls and governance for the Azure Virtual Desktop landing zone.

 #### Identity